 Gullies on the Wall of an Unnamed Crater in Utopia Planitia

-This enhanced-color image from NASA's Mars Reconnaissance Orbiter shows gullies in the northern wall of an unnamed crater in Utopia Planitia.
+This enhanced-color image of gullies in the northern wall of an unnamed crater in Utopia Planitia covers an area of approximately 750 by 1100 meters.
 The banked, sinuous shape of the gully channels suggest that water was involved in their formation.
+The source of this water however is a subject of debate.
+Hypotheses include melting of snow or near-surface ground ice.